 For the second model, a bumper beam with lower strength is added in order to have a smaller amount of bending in the front rails of the chassis and a greater amount of plastic deformation in the direct beams.
 This concept prevents the damage to the main chassis, in low-speed accidents, and only the bumper beam gets damaged.
-In high-speed accidents With the addition of a shorter direct beam, forces cause shorter beams to cripple and prevent overall bending of the direct beam.
-In general, it is more suitable for the direct beam and the bumper beam to not have the overall bending but rather have energy absorption and plastic deformation.
+In high-speed accidents With the addition of a shorter direct beam, forces cause shorter beams to cripple and prevent overall bending of the direct beam and the bumper beam to not have the overall bending but rather have energy absorption and plastic deformation.